Vocational Pathway Awards

 - Construction and Infrastructure

-Vocational Pathways are groupings of standards identified by Sector Consortia Groups as relevant to their respective industry group and classified as recommended.
-A subset of these recommended standards have also been classified as sector related.
+Vocational Pathways are groupings of standards identified by Sector Consortia Groups as relevant to their respective industry group and classified as recommended or sector related.

 How We Are Going